magento/devdocs/guides/v2.0/cloud/project/project-integrate-github.md

 *	[Verify it works](#cloud-int-gh-verify)

 ## About the GitHub integration {#cloud-int-gh-about}
 The GitHub integration enables you to manage your Magento Enterprise Cloud Edition environments directly from your GitHub repository.
+The integration manages content already in GitHub and synchronizes it with Magento Enterprise Cloud Edition.
+Therefore, before you begin, make sure your project and environments are in a GitHub repository.

 We strongly recommend you use a *private* GitHub repository.

 This integration enables you to: